ArVerify/arverify-node/README.md

 You have two options to set the AuthNode configuration:

 1. Set everything through `config.json`.
 2. Set everything using `.env` (will be used if no JSON file is present).

 Both ways require the following variables.
 Note that all Google Auth related variables must be obtained from the ArVerify Organisation.
+You can access these credentials in the Discord channel.

 | `config.json`        | `.env`                 | Example             | Description                                |
 | -------------------- | ---------------------- | ------------------- | ------------------------------------------ |